zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

 ## Introduction

 This lab walks you through the steps to get started with Oracle Cloud Infrastructure Data Catalog.
-First, you create a compartment for your Data Catalog objects.
+First, you create a compartment for your Data Catalog instance.
 You create a new administrator user and a Data Catalog administrator group, and then add the new user to the new group.
-Next, you create the user policies that are required to create and manage a Data Catalog instance.
+Next, you create the Oracle Cloud Infrastructure Identity and Access Management (IAM) policies that are required to create and manage a Data Catalog instance.
 Finally, you create a Data Catalog instance and import a business glossary.
 When you create a data catalog, you get a single collaborative environment to manage technical, business, and operational metadata.
 You can collect, organize, find, access, understand, enrich, and activate this metadata.

 This workshop is directed at administrator users because they are granted the required access permissions.